 In 2018, one of the biggest car industry bosses in the world – Carlos Ghosn, chairman of Renault Nissan – was ousted from his role as chairman of Nissan.

 The board voted unanimously to remove Ghosn and senior executive Greg Kelly ‘to minimise the potential impact and confusion on the day-to-day cooperation among the Alliance partners.’

 Both men were arrested in Tokyo amid claims they conspired to misrepresent the chairman’s pay over many years.

 Emergency press conference: the new Nissan CEO speaks

-‘I feel despair, indignation and resentment,’ Nissan chief executive Hiroto Saikawa (above) told an emergency news conference in Yokahama on 19 November, the day news broke.
+‘I feel despair, indignation and resentment,’ Nissan chief executive Hiroto Saikawa (below) told an emergency news conference in Yokahama on 19 November, the day news broke.
 ‘As the details are disclosed I believe that people will feel the same way as I feel today.’

 He confirmed Nissan’s plan to remove Ghosn, 64, from office.
 His immediate plan was to ‘stabilise the situation, and normalise day-to-day operations,’ Saikawa added.

 ‘Too much authority was given to one person in terms of governance.
 I have to say that this is a dark side of the Ghosn era which lasted for a long time.’
 The CEO also said he was still pondering whether Ghosn was ‘a charismatic figure or a tyrant.’

 Unconfirmed local reports claim Ghosn under-reported an amount totalling 5 billion yen (£34 million) over a five-year period from 2011.
 At this point, Nissan had yet to reveal any amounts or details, but had admitted that ‘numerous other significant acts of misconduct [including] personal use of company assets’ were being investigated.